Nintendo pins hopes on holiday-ready "Wii U"

 The first console from Nintendo in six years will come with a social gaming network dubbed "Miiverse".
 But it will need a vast library of software - including the star of its stable, Super Mario - to have any hope of matching the Wii's success.

-Nintendo's currently fending off upstart challengers like casual game makers and apps for mobile devices like Apple Inc's iPad, which are making inroads into the $78 billion videogame market.
+Nintendo's currently fending off upstart challengers like casual game makers and apps for mobile devices like Apple Inc's iPad, which are making inroads into the $78 billion (50.72 billion pounds) videogame market.

 Shigeru Miyamoto, famed video game designer and producer, said in Nintendo's press conference that making deeper games is important "in this era when consumers are said to be moving to lighter games."